superfly/docs/rails/quick-start/turbo.html.md

 Once again, you can set a name for the database, chose a primary region as well as a number of replica regions, enable eviction, and select a plan.

-The most important line in this output is the second to the last one, which will contain a URL starting with `redis:`.
+The most important line in this output is the second to the last one which will contain a URL starting with `redis:`.
 The URL you see will be considerably longer than the one you see above.
-You will need to provide this URL to Rails, and with fly this is done via secrets.
+You will need to provide this URL to Rails, and with fly this is done via [secrets](https://fly.io/docs/reference/secrets/).
 Run the following command replacing the url with the one from the output above:

 ```cmd
 fly secrets set REDIS_URL=redis://default:<redacted>.upstash.io